Welcome to Spanish

 Please contact your advisor for more information and see the NinerScholars Portal.

 The annual UNC Charlotte International Festival is centered around booths arranged in colorful marketplace style representing the cultures of over 50 nations.
-The booths are staffed by UNC Charlotte international students and members of Charlotte's international community and feature art, crafts and costumes from each participating country.
+The booths are staffed by UNC Charlotte international students and members of Charlotte's international community and features art, crafts and costumes from each participating country.
 Many booths offer international food for sale.
 Throughout the day the music and dance of a variety of nations are presented on indoor and outdoor stages.
 In addition, the International Festival, which is family-oriented, offers a number of elements such as mimes and face painting designed especially for children.
 The Spanish program is always well-represented at IFest with several booths representing various Latin American countries.
-The Spanish Club participated with a booth representing the country of Argentina.
+In the past, the Spanish Club participated with a booth representing the country of Argentina.
 Susana Cisneros, Lecturer in Spanish, helped out during the event by providing cultural information about Argentina to event attendees, as she is a native of the country.
 She also facilitated the making and selling of wonderful empanadas.

 Latino YES Program

-Two of Professor Susana Cisneros’ Spanish students volunteered at the Latino YES program.
+In 2019, two of Professor Susana Cisneros’ Spanish students volunteered at the Latino YES program.
 The event, organized by Community Partnerships, hosted almost 400 Latino high school students.
 The two volunteers were Brianna Cullins who was completing her “Span 4410 Spanish Professional internship” and Acneer Avila was completing work for “Spanish 3409 Service Learning in the Latino Community.”
 Professor Susana Cisneros, who taught both students, commented, “Serving the community is my passion and integrating people from different areas of the community is something that I enjoy doing.
 I am aware that many Latino students do not have teachers that look like them.
 Often, that is why they believe it is important for them to go into teaching.”

 Meeting Community Leaders

-Professor Susana Cisneros’ students from Spanish 3409 Service Learning in the Hispanic Community, had the opportunity to meet with the Charlotte Mayor Vi Lyles and Charlotte-Mecklenburg Schools Superintendent Clayton Wilcox, at the City Council meeting.
+Also in 2019, Professor Susana Cisneros’ students from Spanish 3409 Service Learning in the Hispanic Community, had the opportunity to meet with the Charlotte Mayor Vi Lyles and Charlotte-Mecklenburg Schools Superintendent Clayton Wilcox, at the City Council meeting.
 They also attended a Board of Education meeting.
 In this class, students are required to attend a meeting for both the Board of Education and for City Council.
 Before they work in community service, they need to know who is serving the community and how they are impacting the Latino community.
 The goal is for the students to develop a deep understanding of why they would like to be a part of the impact.

 100 Years of Solitude Marathon Reading

-UNC Charlotte participated in the Live Marathon Reading of Cien años de soledad.
+In 2017, UNC Charlotte participated in the Live Marathon Reading of Cien años de soledad.
 The Department of Languages and Culture Studies at UNC Charlotte served as one of the host sites for a marathon reading of Cien años de Soledad (One Hundred Years of Solitude) by Colombian author Gabriel García Márquez.
-This event was organized by the Artist Studio Project, a collaborative of artists based in Durham, N.C., whose focus is to promote each other's talents and arts through various media forms.
+This event was organized by the Artist Studio Project, a collaborative of artists based in Durham, NC, whose focus is to promote each other's talents and arts through various media forms.
 The reading of this work was streamed live through the project's website and had a run time from April 17 through 21, 2017.
 Students and faculty at UNC Charlotte read passages from the work from a lecture hall on campus.
 Readings were performed in nine different languages.

-Community Cultural Coffeehouse: Latino/ Dreamer Immigrant community in Charlotte
+Community Cultural Coffeehouse: Latino/Dreamer Immigrant Community in Charlotte

 Students from UNC Charlotte and Queens University of Charlotte explored what it is like to grow up as a member of the Latino/Dreamer Immigrant community in Charlotte at a Community Cultural Coffeehouse event held at Caldwell Presbyterian Church in Charlotte.
 The event allowed students to talk about the challenges, achievements and dreams while growing up as “Dreamers…Undocumented Youth Raised in the U.S.” Professor Nhora Saxon, Adjunct Instructor in Spanish, along with students in her class, "Service Learning in The Hispanic Community," initiated the discussion and then all others in attendance were invited to share their thoughts and experiences.
 The event also featured live entertainment and snacks.